PoojithaSingam/projectmanagement/docs/Project Risk Management/Risk Mitigation Strategies.md

   <tr>
   <td>R1</td>
   <td>Market Risk</td>
-  <td>By keeping track of all the similar products in the        market.<br>Keep a note on all advancement in technologies so that we can keep up with the present technology.<br>Keep in touch with customers and their consistent demands
+  <td>1.
+By keeping track of all the similar products in the        market.<br>2.
+Keep a note on all advancement in technologies so that we can keep up with the present technology.<br>3.
+Keep in touch with customers and their consistent demands.
 </td>
   <td>Program and Project Managers</td>
   </tr>
   <tr>
   <td>R2</td>
   <td>Financial Risk</td>
-  <td>Keeping track of cash flows at the end of each phase.<br>	Reduce unnecessary usage of resources.
+  <td>1.
+Keeping track of cash flows at the end of each phase.<br>2.
+Reduce unnecessary usage of resources.
 </td>
   <td>Project Managers and Team Lead, Team Members</td>
   </tr>
   <tr>
   <td>R3</td>
   <td>Technical Risk</td>
-  <td>Give importance to team rather than stand alone project structure<br>Improve the problem handling capability<br>Usage of WBS
+  <td>1.
+Give importance to team rather than stand alone project structure<br>2.
+Improve the problem handling capability<br>3.
+Usage of WBS
 </td>
   <td>Project Managers and Team Members</td>
   </tr>
   <tr>
   <td>R4</td>
   <td>People Risk</td>
-  <td>Appreciate employees with rewards to keep them motivated<br>Hire from different areas.
+  <td>1.
+Appreciate employees with rewards to keep them motivated<br>2.
+Hire from different areas.
 </td>
   <td>Project Managers</td>
   </tr>
   <tr>
   <td>R5</td>
   <td>Structure/process Risk</td>
-  <td>Increasing the frequency of monitoring<br>Clear WBS structure
+  <td>1.
+Increasing the frequency of monitoring<br>2.
+Clear WBS structure
 </td>
   <td>Project Managers</td>
   </tr>